uozuAho/yatzyTopDown/dev_log/dev.log.short.md

     - the working application and end-to-end test provide two avenues for feedback
 - to start integrating with dependent systems as soon as possible, to identify any unknowns / incompatibilities etc.
+- to have something to put in your CI/CD pipeline, so that you can get that set up

 My Yahtzee walking skeleton will be: